Gratiano

 Than my heart cool with mortifying groans."

-(Act 1, Scene 1) - The Outcome: Marries Nerissa in the offstage double ceremony in 3.2; gives away his wedding ring to the doctor's clerk in 4.2; is exposed in the ring trick in 5.1; ends the play paired off in the Belmont household, the closing lines of the play in his mouth — and the closing lines among the coarsest in any of Shakespeare's mature comedies.
+• The Outcome: Marries Nerissa in A3S2, gives away his ring in A4S2, and is caught out in the ring trick in A5S1.
+He ends the play paired off in the Belmont household with the play's last word in his mouth – and that last word is one of the coarsest in any of Shakespeare's mature comedies.

 "Let Me Play the Fool"

-Gratiano's first sustained speech is the play's first piece of substantive philosophical writing, and Hazlitt — the most influential nineteenth-century reader of Shakespeare's characters — singled it out as containing "a whole volume of wisdom."
-Antonio has just opened the play with the line "I know not why I am so sad"; Gratiano, hearing this, articulates his philosophical alternative.
+Gratiano's first real speech is the play's first piece of substantive philosophy, and it is the reason he cannot be read as a merely comic figure.
+Antonio has just opened the play with "I know not why I am so sad"; Gratiano, hearing it, sets out his alternative.

 Original